alus-it/AirNavigator/release/README.txt

 * altScale: color of the altitude/VSI scale
 * vsi: color of the VSI marker on the left pointing the route altitude
 * altMarker: color of the altitude marker pointing the current altitude
-* text: color of the textual informations displayed on the left
+* text: color of the textual information’s displayed on the left
 * ok: color used to display information within the expected ranges
 * warning: color used to show some potential problem: 2D GPS fix but not 3D or got GPS UTC time but no fix.
 * caution: color used to highlight important risk situations: CDI or VSI markers out of scale (too left or right or too high or low respect the route) or no GPS fix.
-* airplaneSymbol: color of airplane symbol displyed in the center of HSI.
+* airplaneSymbol: color of airplane symbol displayed in the center of HSI.
-TODO: add the latest
+* buttonEnabled: color of enabled buttons
+* buttonDisabled: color of disabled buttons
+* buttonLabelEnabled: color of text label of enabled buttons
+* buttonLabelDisabled: color of text label of disabled buttons

 GPS receiver configuration
 <GPSreceiver devName="/var/run/gpsfeed" baudRate="115200" dataBits="8" stopBits="1" parity="0" />